TweetBoost: Influence of Social Media on NFT Valuation: Introduction

 One such emerging Blockchain product that has captured large public attention is Non-Fungible Tokens or NFTs.
 An NFT is a token that certifies a digital asset to be unique.
 NFTs use blockchain to store anything that can be converted into digital files, for example, images, music, and videos.
 Blockchain technology enables the association of proof of ownership to the digital asset.
 NFTs have grown exponentially in 2021; this phenomenal growth has led to traditional auction houses being receptive to digital art NFTs.
-On March 11, 2021, \textit{`Everydays: The First 5000 Days'}, an NFT artwork of the prominent digital artist Beeple, sold at Christie's for over \$69 million.\footnote{https://www.theverge.com/2021/3/11/22325054/beeple-christies-nft-sale-cost-everydays-69-million} Jack Dorsey (CEO of Twitter) raised an astounding \$2.9 million for charity by auctioning his first tweet as an NFT.\footnote{https://www.cnbc.com/2021/03/22/jack-dorsey-sells-his-first-tweet-ever-as-an-nft-for-over-2point9-million.html} All these sales demonstrate the adoption of NFTs by the mainstream community.
+On March 11, 2021, \textit{`Everydays: The First 5000 Days'}, an NFT artwork of the prominent digital artist Beeple, sold at Christie's for over \$69 million.\footnote{\url{https://www.theverge.com/2021/3/11/22325054/beeple-christies-nft-sale-cost-everydays-69-million}} Jack Dorsey (CEO of Twitter) raised an astounding \$2.9 million for charity by auctioning his first tweet as an NFT.\footnote{\url{https://www.cnbc.com/2021/03/22/jack-dorsey-sells-his-first-tweet-ever-as-an-nft-for-over-2point9-million.html}} All these sales demonstrate the adoption of NFTs by the mainstream community.
 The highly volatile NFT prices and sudden popularity led many people to create NFTs and in turn, promote and sell them for a profit.
 The most significant impact of NFTs has been on how they transformed the art world~\cite{van_haaften-schick_artists_2020,whitaker_art_2019}.
 NFTs have allowed artists to sell their art outside the gate-keeping systems and taste-hierarchies~\cite{van_haaften-schick_artists_2020}.
 NFT is a token representing digital assets stored on the blockchain with proof of ownership.
 Smart contracts \cite{ante_smart_2021} allow to transfer and retrieve information about an NFT through function calls.
 Some function calls such as `transfer' are restricted to the owner of the NFT.
 Since the underlying blockchain is decentralized, no one can change the state of the contract or the NFT without making these function calls, ensuring high levels of security.